Holeryn/Triangulation/README.md

-# Triangulitation
+# Triangulation
-A Triangulitation algorithm
+A Triangulation algorithm

 # How to compile
 $ make all